emreozkanca/emreozkanca/README.md

 # 💫 About Me:
-I'm Currently Working on Aktiftech<br>I'm Currently on learning Angular Mediatr Pattern
+I'm Currently Working on Aktiftech<br>I'm Currently on learning Angular and Mediatr Pattern

 ## 🌐 Socials: